VTrans/vtp3-final-documents/Projects.md

-#Upcomming Project
+#Upcoming Project

 ###User Story:

-"What projects are comming up in my area?"
+"What projects are coming up in my area?"

 ###Map Contents: